 The Williams School of Commerce, Economics and Politics

-The Student Pitch Competition, which takes place each year at the Entrepreneurship Summit, is open to all undergraduate students at Washington and Lee and provides students with the opportunity to practice presenting a business idea in front of a large audience of students, faculty, staff and nearly 100 alumni.
+The Student Pitch Competition, which takes place each year at the Entrepreneurship Summit, is open to all undergraduate students at Washington and Lee and provides students with the opportunity to practice presenting a business idea in front of a large audience of students, faculty, staff and over 100 alumni.

 Students have two minutes to present their pitch before answering a series of questions posed by the judges.
 Their pitch might be an improvement to an existing product, an entirely new product, a website, app, or anything else that has the potential to become a profitable enterprise.

 Alumni judges will act as potential investors, and the goal is for students to convince them to invest in the idea.